-What would you say to people wanting to start the trainee nursing associate (TNA) programme?
+What would you say to people wanting to start the Student Nursing Associate (SNA) Programme?

 Secondly, I would tell people interested in starting the course to familiarise themselves with the NMC Code of Professional Conduct, and the Nursing Associates Standards of Proficiency because these are the professional bodies and standards we must work within and are also excellent references to use in academic assignments.

-Finally, I would advise anyone wanting to start the course to speak to TNA students who are already on the programme, and discuss any worries and ask any questions they may have regarding academic work and clinical placements.
-Other students are full of knowledge and have also been in their position before they commenced the TNA course.
+Finally, I would advise anyone wanting to start the course to speak to SNA students who are already on the programme, and discuss any worries and ask any questions they may have regarding academic work and clinical placements.
+Other students are full of knowledge and have also been in their position before they commenced the SNA course.

-What did you do before you started the TNA programme?
+What did you do before you started the SNA programme?

 Where do you see yourself after finishing the programme?
 What are your career ambitions?